lerenn/code-manager/docs/features/009-create-worktrees-for-single-repositories.md

 - Create branches from current branch when they don't exist
 - Fallback to local repository path when no remote origin is configured

-#### 2. WTM Package Implementation
+#### 2. CM Package Implementation
-The WTM package will implement the worktree creation logic:
+The CM package will implement the worktree creation logic:

 **Key Components**:
 - Extend existing `CreateWorkTree()` method to accept branch parameter